 *When looking for the best price and biggest selection of hotels check prices on Booking.com.
 We’ve found they are the best option and have a great cancelation policy.*

 Elements is close to everything you could possibly need in Playa del Carmen.
 You have the beach right outside your door, a quick and easy 45-minute drive from Cancun International Airport, and tons of restaurants & bars minutes away.

-Make sure to check out our how to get to Playa del Carmen guide.
-Elements is only a two-minute walk from 5th Avenue, the walking street in Playa del Carmen which is 1.5 miles full of restaurants, bars, and shops.
+Check out our how to get to Playa del Carmen guide.
+Elements Condos are only two minutes from 5th Avenue, the walking street in Playa del Carmen, which is 1.5 miles full of restaurants, bars, and shops.

 The first thing you’ll see after checking into the Elements is the gorgeous white sandy beach in Playa del Carmen.
-There are a ton of beaches in the Yucatan but Playa del Carmen is still one of our favorites.
-Just steps away from the condos at Elements and your toes will be in the sand.
+There are a ton of beaches in the Yucatan, but Playa del Carmen is still one of our favorites.
+Just steps away from the Elements condos, your toes will be in the sand.